-Guy Fieri's Kitchen And Bar Restaurant In Times Square Is Officially ClosingGuy Fieri's Kitchen And Bar Restaurant In Times Square Will Close After Farewell New Year's Bash
+Guy Fieri's American Kitchen And Bar Restaurant In Times Square Will Close After Farewell New Year's Bash

 According to tourism guides online, it was confirmed by an employee at the restaurant, Guy’s American Bar & Grill will have a farewell New Year’s Eve bash.
 The celebration will be complete with an open bar and will be held on December 31.

-Guy Fieri currently operates a total of eighteen restaurants throughout the United States, Mexico, and South America.
+Guy Fieri currently operates a total of 18 restaurants throughout the United States, Mexico, and South America.
 However, it still remains unclear how the closing of his location at Times Square will affect his other eateries.

 Fans from across the country have been disappointed upon hearing the news of Guy’s American Kitchen & Bar closing its’ doors.